-This expert water heater consumer report helps you choose the best storage water heater, including the right size, gas or electric, and cost considerations.
+This expert water heater consumer report helps you choose the best storage water heater, including the right size, whether to get a gas or electric water heater, and cost considerations.

 Storage water heaters are the familiar tall, cylindrical white tanks that utilize natural gas, electricity, propane, or fuel oil to heat water.
 They store from 20 to 120 gallons of water, depending on the size of the tank.
 For a closer look and comparison of other types of water heaters you may want to consider, please see Hot Water Heaters.